 Hold a D chord, and strum along with this pattern:

-Brian Jonestown Massacre – Anenome (Two chord song)
+Brian Jonestown Massacre - Anemone (Two chord song)

-Now, this one isn’t quite tuned to standard pitch, so you’ll have to put a Capo on fret 1, and tune each string slightly lower to match the original recording.
+Now, this one isn’t recorded to standard pitch, so you’ll have to put a Capo on fret 1, and tune each string slightly lower to match the original recording.
 Tune down by not quite a half step.
 Once you’ve got this sorted though, it’s only two chords all the way through.
+If you’re playing without the music, just leave your tuning in standard.

 E (for 2 bars)